ryan-zhu-music/picoCTF-2022-Writeups/Reverse Engineering/Wizardlike/README.md

 }
 ```

 Aha!
-The important thing here is see that it checks if the next tile is `'#'` or `' '`.
-If that is true, then `0` is returned, and we will not be able to into that tile.
+The important thing here that it is a simple `if` statement to check if the next tile is `'#'` or `' '`.
+If that is true, then `0` is returned, and we will not be able to move into that tile.
 Otherwise, `1` is returned.

 Since we want to be able to access the rest of the map, we want to be able to move across gaps and through walls.
 Time to patch!